vickertan/Rest-Time/README.md

 ## To Do List

 -   Create history of out and in times
-    -   Return timeList as object (timeOut, timeIn)
+    -   map timeList and return it in component
 -   Create proper style for visualisation
 -   Remove unused color in css